In This Article

 Document Management Software

 Document Management Systems have been around a long time.
 Years ago, a law firm might acquire document management software and install it on the firm’s on-premise server.
-Today, most document management systems are cloud-based, which means they provide both the storage of your documents, as well as a rich feature set to manage those documents.
+Today, most document management systems (like LexWorkplace) are cloud-based, which means they provide both the storage of your documents, as well as a rich feature set to manage those documents.

 Beyond simple folders-and-files, a cloud-based law firm Document Management System will often provide: